 Making changes to a sport, with the inclusion of new technologies, has often caused controversy.
 One criticism of the use of technology is that it can slow down the speed of the game, but on the other hand for many people it makes watching it more enjoyable to see the correct decisions being made.
 If a new technology is available, and shown to be accurate, then it should be used so that the correct decisions can be made.
 It is only fair to the players and teams that the right decisions are made.

 Assisting the Umpires / Referees

 Most professional sports in the United States have long used instant replay and other high-tech aids to help referees make the right call.
 Gridiron has used video replay systems to check referees' calls for many years.
 Basketball referees use replay systems to make sure players are shooting within the time allotted by the shot clock.
 In international cricket, the third umpire has been used, one sitting off the ground with access to TV replays of certain situations (such as disputed catches and boundaries) to advise the central umpires.
 The umpires out on the field are in communication via wireless technology with the other umpire.
 The third umpire is also asked to adjudicate on run out decisions, which he makes without consultation with the two central umpires.
-One sport that has resisted the use of high-tech assistance is soccer/football.
+One sport that has resisted the use of high-tech assistance until very recently is soccer/football.
 Replays could be used to decide off-side decisions, whether a ball passes over the goal line, and clarify penalty decisions.